chapel-lang/chapel/doc/rst/language/spec/statements.rst

  * ``this`` to indicate the requested module is a submodule of the current module

-The names that are imported by a use statement are inserted in to a new scope that immediately encloses the scope within which the statement appears.
-This implies that the position of the use statement within a scope has no effect on its behavior.
-If a scope includes multiple use statements or a combination of use and import statements, then the imported names are inserted in to a common enclosing scope.
+The names that are made visible by a ``use`` statement are inserted in to a new scope that immediately encloses the scope within which the statement appears.
+This implies that the position of the ``use`` statement within a scope has no effect on its behavior.
+If a scope includes multiple ``use`` statements or a combination of ``use`` and ``import`` statements, then the newly-visible names are inserted in to a common enclosing scope.

 An error is signaled if multiple enumeration constants or public module-level symbols would be inserted into this enclosing scope with